wa6pzb/JS8-Undirected-NETs/5daynet.md

 # The 5 Day Net

 The 5 Day Net is a method of conducting a weekly net with a known group of participants without requiring a Net Control Station (NCS).
-Flip a coin to determine which half of the hour will be your receive only period and which half will be when you will do a transmit session of approximately 5 minutes.
-That 5 minute period of the half hour will be determined by a single dice roll.

 The Net runs Monday thru Friday, member will alternate between RX only days depending on whether they have a odd or even membership number.

 For example, heads for the first half of the hour and tails the last half of the hour.